John Burgh (officer)

-Sir John Burgh (1562–1594) was an English military and naval commander and privateer.
+Sir John Burgh (c.
+1562–1594) was an English military and naval commander and privateer.
 He took troops from Lincolnshire to serve in the Netherlands in 1585; was subsequently knighted; made governor of Doesburg; and governor of the Briel in early 1588; commanded one of the English regiments which helped Henry IV of France in 1589–90, and was knighted on the field at Ivry in 1590; finally commanded the squadron which captured the great Spanish treasure-ship off the Azores in 1592, and was killed in a duel respecting the plunder.